davidcalikes/Late-Gigs/docs/README.md

     * Day

-    The preferred day is collected next.
+    The preferred day is collected next, determining which day the user wants Late Gigs to create a gig for.
 The day input accepts any input from the provided list.
 The day input will accept capitalised, upper and lower cased versions of these options but will return an error message prompting the user to try again after every incorrect attempt.

-    This is to guarantee the user inputs a valid day
+    This is to guarantee the user inputs a valid day.

     <br>